Physical interactions enable energy-efficient Turing patterns: Model

 which describes a non-ideal, incompressible, and isothermal ternary fluid of species $A$, $I$, and $S$.
 The first line in \Eqref{eqn:free_energy} accounts for translational entropies of all components, which drives normal diffusion.
 The term proportional to the Flory parameter~$\chi$ accounts for potential physical interactions between activator~$A$ and inhibitor~$I$, whereas we assume that the solvent $S$ interacts with neither $A$ nor $I$.
 Finally, the last term penalizes interfaces, which will then exhibit a typical width~$w$.
 This free energy, known as Flory--Huggins free energy~\cite{Cahn1958,Safran2018,Rubinstein2003}, describes attraction between $A$ and $I$ for negative $\chi$, whereas the two species repel each other for positive $\chi$.
 In particular, without reactions ($\sP_i=\sD_i=0$) and for equal average fraction~$\bar\phi$ of $A$ and $I$, minimizing $F$ implies that $A$ would phase separate from $I$ if $\chi>\bar\phi^{-1}$~\cite{Menou2023}.
 In contrast, $\chi=0$ corresponds to the ideal diffusion commonly discussed for Turing patterns.

 Turing patterns require non-linear reactions involving the activator~$A$ and inhibitor~$I$.
-To analyze the energetics of our model, we choose thermodynamically consistent rate laws inspired by transition state theory~\cite{Atkin2010,Hanggi1990,Pagonabarraga1997,Bazant2013,Kirschbaum2021,Zwicker2022a},
+To analyze the energetics of our model, we choose thermodynamically consistent rate laws inspired by transition state theory~\cite{Atkin2010,Hanggi1990,Pagonabarraga1997,Bazant2013,Kirschbaum2021,Zwicker2022a}.
+In brief, for a general reaction $X \rightleftharpoons Y$, the net reaction flux $s$ comprises two parts, $s=s_\rightarrow-s_\leftarrow$, stemming from the two directions in which the reaction can run.
+These fluxes must obey a local detailed balance condition, $s_\rightarrow/s_\leftarrow = \exp[(\bar\mu_X - \bar\mu_Y)/\kBT]$, whereas absolute rates depend on kinetic details.
+We use this freedom to express production and degradation of species $i=A,I$ as

-which each comprise a kinetic prefactor and a thermodynamic part given by the square brackets.
-Here, $k$ is a rate constant determining the overall speed of the reactions, $\phi_0$ controls the average amount of $A$ and $I$ in the system, and the Hill coefficient $h$ quantifies the non-linearity in the production term~\cite{Weiss1997}, which biases production to regions where $\phi_A > \phi_I$.
-The non-dimensional chemical potential difference~$\Delta\mu$ describes a chemical driving force that can maintain the system out of equilibrium.
+where the square bracket ensure the thermodynamic constraint of local detailed balance, and the pre-factor encodes the kinetics.
+The thermodynamic part involves the exchange chemical potentials $\bar\mu_i$, which capture the energy required to convert solvent into species $i$.
+To ensure that the system does not simply reduce to thermodynamic equilibrium, we also include a non-dimensional chemical potential difference~$\Delta\mu$, which describes a chemical driving force, e.g., provided by fuel that is kept available through a particle reservoir.
 For $\Delta\mu=0$, the system obeys passive dynamics and relaxes toward equilibrium, which is characterized by $\bar\mu_i=0$, so that production and degradation cease separately ($\sP_i=\sD_i=0$) and patterns cannot be maintained.
-In the opposite limit of a strongly driven system ($\Delta\mu\rightarrow \infty$ with $k \rightarrow k e^{-\Delta\mu}$), \Eqsref{eqn:reaction_fluxes} reduce to our previous model~\cite{Menou2023}.
+To form patterns, we choose a non-trivial kinetic pre-factor, where $k$ is a rate constant determining the overall speed of the reactions, $\phi_0$ controls the average amount of $A$ and $I$ in the system, and the Hill coefficient $h$ quantifies the non-linearity in the production term~\cite{Weiss1997}, which biases production to regions where $\phi_A > \phi_I$.
+The form of the kinetic pre-factor was chosen such that \Eqsref{eqn:reaction_fluxes} reduce to our previous model~\cite{Menou2023} in the limit of a strongly driven system ($\Delta\mu\rightarrow \infty$ with $k \rightarrow k e^{-\Delta\mu}$).
 We thus expect regular patterns for sufficiently strong driving force~$\Delta\mu$, provided the other parameters (particularly $h$, $\phi_0$, $D_I/D_A$, and $\chi$) are suitably picked.

 We analyze the dynamics given by \Eqsref{Eqn_non_ideal}--\eqref{eqn:reaction_fluxes} using numerical simulations and find patterns of various length scales as a function of $\chi$ and $k$ (\figref{fig:Contoursdmu5}A).
 In particular, the observed length scale increases with decreasing~$k$, but it varies only weakly with $\chi$, consistent with previous results~\cite{Menou2023}.